Cartoonito (Western Europe): Portugal

 On 21 February 2022, Cartoonito launched as a morning and afternoon block on Boomerang.
 Boomerang Portugal would become a 24/7 Cartoonito channel on 23 March 2023.

 On 11 September 2024, the channel's feed merged with Cartoonito Nordic, forming Cartoonito Western Europe.

+Cartoonito in Spain

+Cartoonito was launched as a 24-hour channel on 1 September 2011, replacing the Spanish version of Boomerang, as part of Turner Broadcasting System EMEA's plans to roll out the Cartoonito brand across Europe, the Middle East and Africa.

+Turner Broadcasting System Europe announced on 14 June 2013 that Cartoonito and Cartoon Network would close in Spain on 30 June 2013, due to dwindling TV ratings and the pay TV crisis Spain had at that time as a consequence of the 2008 financial crisis.